JoshDoody/fsn/_posts/2020-05-07-salary-expectations-interview-question.md

   <p><a href="/salary-negotiation-guide/">Salary Negotiation Guide <i class="fas fa-angle-double-right"></i></a></p>
 </blockquote>

-## <a name="already-shared-expected-salary">How to recover if you shared your salary expectations and the offer meets or exceeds them
+## <a name="already-shared-expected-salary"></a>How to recover if you shared your salary expectations and the offer meets or exceeds them

 What if you already declared your salary expectations and they made an offer that meets or exceeds them, but you want to negotiate for something even higher.
 How do you do that?